inductjs/core/README.md

 # Induct
 WORK IN PROGRESS, NOT USABLE

-Helper library for quickly REST API's, with support for ExpressJS and Azure Functions.
+Helper library for quickly creating REST API's, with support for ExpressJS and Azure Functions.

 # License
 MIT